mngembu/Web-scrapper-for-product-search/README.md

 To use the scraper from the command line, navigate to the project directory and run the following command:

 bash
-     python scraper.py "your search term"
+     scraper.py your search term
 Replace "your search term" with the product keyword you want to search for.

 Example
 bash
-     python scraper.py "laptop"
+     Amazon web scraper.py laptop
 This will search for laptops on Amazon and display the results in the terminal.

 ### Output
-The scraper will save the results in a CSV file named products.csv in the project directory.
+The scraper will save the results in a CSV file named results.csv in the project directory.
 The CSV file will contain the following columns:
-- Product Title
+- Product Description
 - Price
 - Rating
 - Number of Reviews
-- Availability
+- Product url

 ## Project Structure
-- scraper.py: The main script to run the scraper.
+- Amazon web scraper.py: The main script to run the scraper.
 - requirements.txt: A file listing the required Python libraries.
 - README.md: This file.